yoyo185644/Camel/README.md

 #### compressor package

 This package includes 5 different XOR-based compression algorithms and provides a standard **ICompressor** interface.
-The erasing operation is abstracted as **AbstractElfCompressor**.

 - CamelCompressor: This class is the complete Camel compression algorithm.
 - ElfCompressor: This class is the complete elf compression algorithm.